NEIGHBORS READY!

 Picture

-Choosing a Bag
+Choosing a bag

 There are many different designs and types of bags to chose from.
 When looking for a bag for your kits, consider the following: